highcharts-academy/highcharts-academy-classroom-1-early-access-repository/exercises/01-highcharts-core/02-create-series/README.md

 - Objective
   - Create a column series, line series, and spline series, each with the correct number of points and types.
+  - Ensure that the data matches exactly the demo picture above.
+The line chart starts with 1.5 😉
 - Details
   - Column Series: Should have 5 points.
   - Line Series: Should have 6 points.